The Story Behind TIME and Beeple's Future of Business Cover

 As writer Andrew R. Chow wrote in TIME this March: NFTs are best understood as computer files combined with proof of ownership and authenticity, like a deed.
 Like cryptocurrencies such as Bitcoin, they exist on a blockchain—a tamper-resistant digital public ledger.
 But like dollars, cryptocurrencies are “fungible,” meaning one bitcoin is always worth the same as any other bitcoin.
 By contrast, NFTs have unique valuations set by the highest bidder, just like a Rembrandt or a Picasso.
 Artists who want to sell their work as NFTs have to sign up with a marketplace, then “mint” digital tokens by uploading and validating their information on a blockchain (typically the Ethereum blockchain, a rival platform to Bitcoin).
 Doing so usually costs anywhere from $40 to $200.
 They can then list their piece for auction on an NFT marketplace, similar to eBay.

-“People have been creating digital artwork for the last 20 years and it has just as much craft, message, intent, as anything made on a canvas and has just as much ability to affect people emotionally and intellectually,” Winklemann says.
+“People have been creating digital artwork for the last 20 years and it has just as much craft, message, intent, as anything made on a canvas and has just as much ability to affect people emotionally and intellectually,” Winkelmann says.
 “It has been exciting through NFT’s to see people start to realize the value of this type of work and I think we’re just at the beginning of the next chapter of art history.”

 In addition to his digital Everydays work, he has also created a variety of digital artwork including short films, Creative Commons VJ loops and virtual and augmented reality work.
 He has created concert visuals for Imagine Dragons, Justin Bieber, One Direction, Katy Perry, Nicki Minaj and Eminem.
 His commercial clients include Louis Vuitton, SpaceX, Apple, Samsung, Nike, Coca-Cola and Sony Pictures.